 Why do podcasts fail?

-Out of two million podcasts out there, about half are still active.
-Yet, many of those will eventually fade out.
-The main reasons these formats fail are connected to is failing to identify proper expectations and audiences for targeting.
+The main reasons these formats fail are connected to failing to identify proper expectations and audiences for targeting.
 In some cases, podcasters make a show they think others want, rather than making a show they want to create.
 As a result, that doesn’t inspire listeners.
-In those, or other cases, the podcasters fail to connect with the audience, the podcast is set to fail.
+In those, or other cases, the podcasters fail to connect with the audience; the podcast is set to fail.

 Do podcasters make money?

 There are several ways podcasts bring money to their creators.
-Two are the primary ones — affiliate sales and advertisement during the show.
+The top 4 being — affiliate sales, premium content, complementary products, and sponsorships during the show.
 Looking at podcast industry statistics, we can see that the amount of money this format can generate for an ad is per 100,000 listeners (CPM).
 The rates, on the other hand, range from $20 to $100 CPM.
-In the case of affiliate sales, for podcasts with 10,000 downloads per episode, creators can earn between $500 and $900 per episode.
+In the case of affiliate sales, for podcasts with 10,000 downloads per episode, creators can earn around $1,500/month.

 Are podcasts prerecorded?